Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 This guide provides step-by-step instructions to help you set up MetaMask and access [Super Protocol Marketplace](https://marketplace.superprotocol.com/) via the web-based graphical user interface (GUI).
 If you want to use the command-line interface (CLI), check the [Configuring SPCTL](/developers/cli_guides/configuring/) guide.

 You need a Testnet Account to access the full functionality of Super Protocol Marketplace.
-If you don't have your Testnet access credentials yet, [apply now](/testnet/).
+If you don't have your Testnet access credentials yet, [apply to join](/testnet/).
 When your access is ready, you will receive a Testnet invitation letter with your _Testnet Account_ address, _Private Key_, and _Access Token_.

 The Super Protocol team sends out invites daily, but it may take a few days if the number of requests is high.
 You can ask any Community Manager on the [Super Protocol Discord server](https://discord.gg/superprotocol) about the status of your request.